Indianapolis: Attractions

-Indianapolis is home to dozens of annual festivals and events showcasing local culture.
-The "Month of May" (a series of celebrations leading to the Indianapolis 500) is perhaps the largest annual celebration in the city, with the 500 Festival Parade regularly drawing 300,000 spectators.
-Other notable events include Indiana Black Expo, Indiana State Fair, Indy Pride Festival, and Historic Irvington Halloween Festival.
+The Benjamin Harrison Presidential Site includes the archives and restored home of the 23rd president of the U.S., Benjamin Harrison.
+Harrison is buried about 3 mi north of the site at Crown Hill Cemetery.
+Other notable interments at the cemetery include three U.S. vice presidents (Fairbanks, Hendricks, and Marshall), notorious American gangster John Dillinger, and First Lady Caroline Harrison.
+State-specific historical institutions based in Indianapolis include the Indiana Historical Society, Indiana Humanities, the Indiana Jewish Historical Society, Indiana Landmarks, the Indiana Medical History Museum, and the Indiana State Museum.

+The Indiana World War Memorial Historic District in downtown Indianapolis is home to more than a dozen memorials and monuments to United States veterans, including the national headquarters of the American Legion, the Indiana War Memorial Museum, and the Soldiers' and Sailors' Monument.
+Combined, it is the largest war memorial project in the United States, encompassing 24 acres.
+Other notable sites in the city include Crown Hill National Cemetery, the Indiana 9/11 Memorial, the Medal of Honor Memorial, and the USS Indianapolis National Memorial.

+Indianapolis hosts numerous annual fairs, festivals, and parades.
+The largest is the Indiana State Fair, regularly drawing more than 800,000 attendees each August.
+Held during the "Month of May", the 500 Festival features over 30 programs and events leading up to the Indianapolis 500.
+Other notable events include the Indy Pride Festival and the Marion County Fair in June, the Indiana Black Expo Summer Celebration in July, the Historic Irvington Halloween Festival in October, and the Circle of Lights during the holiday season.

 Cuisine

 Indianapolis has an emerging food scene as well as established eateries.
 Founded in 1821 as the city's public market, the Indianapolis City Market has served the community from its current building since 1886.
-Prior to World War II, the City Market and neighboring Tomlinson Hall were home to meat and vegetable vendors.
+Before World War II, the City Market was home to meat and vegetable vendors.
 As consumer habits evolved and residents moved from the central city, City Market transitioned from a traditional marketplace to a food hall.
-In addition to City Market, The AMP and The Garage food halls opened in 2021.
+The AMP and The Garage food halls opened in 2021.

 Situated in the Corn Belt, Indianapolis has maintained close ties to farming and food production.
-Urban agriculture in the city dates to the 1930s, when non-profit organization Flanner House began teaching Black arrivals how to farm on vacant lots during the Great Migration.
-Within a few years, more than 200 families were tending 600 garden plots on nearly 100 acre of urban land on the city's near north side.
+Urban agriculture in the city dates to the 1930s, when Flanner House began teaching Black arrivals how to farm on vacant lots during the Great Migration.
+Within a few years, more than 200 families were tending 600 garden plots on nearly 100 acre of land on the city's near north side.
 Urban agriculture has made a comeback in recent years in an effort to alleviate food deserts.
 According to the city's Office of Sustainability, there were 129 community farms and gardens in 2020.
 As of 2020, several farmers' markets have been established throughout Indianapolis.

-Distinctive local dishes include pork tenderloin sandwiches and sugar cream pie, the latter being the unofficial state pie of Indiana.
-The beef Manhattan, invented in Indianapolis, can also be found on restaurant menus throughout the city and region.